leemisterk-dev/django-serve-static-file-from-aws-s3/README.md

 * How to run development server without applying static(css file) `python manage.py runserver --nostatic`

-* config DEBUG with environment variable
+* Config DEBUG with environment variable in settings.py
-  - config DEBUG in settings.py

 `DEBUG = os.getenv('DEBUG') == 'True'`

-* serve static file on the same web server
+## Serve static files and user upload files on the same web server

-** url.py in root project
+ * add the following code in url.py in root project
+ * -  static(): Helper function to return a URL pattern for serving files in debug mode
+   -

 ```
 from django.conf import settings